sebastien-cabrera/CABRERA-et-al-Scripts-for-quantification-and-analysis/README.md

 <ins> Atlas creation.R </ins>

 This script allows creation of several personalized Atlases, for cell detection analysis, as “MajorDivision”, “Summary_Structure” or “Full_List”.
 It works in collaboration with the “Definition_Allen_atlas_resolutions” excel file.
 When it is called on “Script for QuPath_ABBA analysis_Comparing groups”, a window will open asking which atlas user wants to use.
 Once selected, the script will implement structures appearing on the chosen atlas on analysis data.
 Moreover, is possible to create new more specific atlases (see troubleshooting for more information).

-<ins> Atlas creation.R </ins>

-This excel file gathers all the structures/sub-structures listed in the Allen Atlas and organizes them according to the three predefined atlases; "Full_Atlas", "Summary_Structure" and "MajorDivision".
-Thus, when MajorDivision is selected for example, only structures checked in MajorDivision column will be selected in the “Script for QuPath ABBA analysis Comparing groups” script.

 <ins> QuPath_ABBA analysis_QualityControl.R </ins>